artem0/canvas-fingerprinting/README.md

 Canvas fingerprinting is a techniques of tracking online users that allow websites to identify and track visitors using HTML5 canvas element instead of browser cookies or other similar means.

-## What is it for?

 Main responsibility of canvas fingerprinting is collecting information about a remote computing device for the purpose of identification.
 Even if you are browsing GitHub now, this site try to fetch as much as possible your metadata like fonts, OS, specific system properties and it tries to draw hidden 3D [canvas](https://en.wikipedia.org/wiki/Canvas_element) which will be converted in unique token for  further identification on another sites, advertising some bullshit goods on e-commerce sites or for recommendation system in social network.

-Variation of GPU time rendering of 3D canvas allows to generate unique token for each user.
+Variation of GPU time rendering of 3D canvas allows to generate un  ique token for each user.
 Also, this approach was widely used for deanonymization of Tor's user, in force of this fact, Tor's developers made a patch for this exploit, for now, Tor notifies user of canvas read attempt and return blank image data.